 If you think you need to showcase more of who you can be, simply go out there and improve your skills, develop yourself, and pursue endeavors that will make you become something.
 If you include false information, it will be caught in reference checks and background verifications.
 Don’t try to outsmart.
 Do your homework.
 Even if you are a fresher, you have certain skills.
 There is no need to mention things that aren’t achieved you.

 Not mirroring keywords recruiters use

-These 10 resume mistakes are common and if you take a day or two to review, it would be easily changeable.
+These 10 resume mistakes are common, and if you take a day or two to review them, it would be easily changeable.
 Take the time to pay attention to these common mistakes and make them corrected.
-If you take this one step of rectifying all the common errors in your resume, it will significantly increase your chances of getting short-listed in the interview.
+If you take this one step of rectifying all the common errors in your resume, it will significantly increase your chances of getting shortlisted for the interview.